Patrick Piccinelli

 Your paintings often combine structured geometric elements with organic, abstract strokes; how do you find the balance?

 I always start with a minimal geometric structure.
-At this stage, I work on the composition on a formal and chromatic level until I am happy with the whole.
+At this stage, I work on the composition formally and chromatically until I am happy with the whole.
 When this stage is complete, I look at the painting for a while, mentally projecting a trace, splashes, stains or lines drawn on the composition.

 Then comes the (perilous!) moment when I realize what I have imagined.
-Then, of course, the trace, the stains, the lines must upset, disturb the composition, but at the same time, must establish a harmonious visual dialogue.
+Of course, the trace, the stains, and the lines must upset and disturb the composition, but simultaneously, they must establish a harmonious visual dialogue.

 You compared your process of making paintings to composing jazz music; when did jazz start to influence your practice?

 I discovered contemporary jazz when I was about 16 years old.
-I was drawing and painting at that time of my life; I was already planning to go to art school (I studied at ECAL, the University of Art and Design in Lausanne, Switzerland).
-Musicians like the Art Ensemble of Chicago, Keith Jarrett, Miles Davis, Herbie Hancock influenced me by their great creative freedom.
-They are great musicians, virtuosos but not afraid to break or revisit the codes.
+At that time, I was drawing and painting, and I was already planning to go to art school (I studied at ECAL, the University of Art and Design in Lausanne, Switzerland).
+Musicians like the Art Ensemble of Chicago, Keith Jarrett, Miles Davis, and Herbie Hancock influenced me by their great creative freedom.
+They are great musicians and virtuosos, but they are not afraid to break or revisit the codes.

-Therefore, I can say that jazz influenced me very young and precisely when I was discovering the practice and the experimentation of art.
+Therefore, I can say that jazz influenced me at a very young age, precisely when I discovered the practice and experimentation of art.

-It’s a visual treat to watch you paint in your videos, and it does look like jazz improvisations.
+Watching you paint in your videos is a visual treat.
+It looks like jazz improvisations.
 We can not predict what you will do next.
 Do you ever compose a painting in your mind first or decide the colour palette?

-The whole research phase goes through multiple studies in small formats on paper.
-But I always reserve the freedom to deviate from the project during the final realization stage.
+The whole research phase involves multiple studies in small formats on paper.
+However, I always reserve the freedom to deviate from the project during the final realization stage.

 Are you usually satisfied with the results?

-As I base my work on small format studies, I am usually satisfied with the results.
-However, I sometimes modify works that I considered finished. ( in some cases, I modify them after months of completing the painting).
+As I base my work on small-format studies, I am usually satisfied with the results.
+However, I sometimes modify works that I consider finished (in some cases, I modify them after months of completing the painting).

-Can you say that with time your creative process has evolved?
-If so, then has this change lead to a change in your painting styles?
+Can you say that your creative process has evolved with time?
+If so, has this change led to a change in your painting styles?

-My creative process is constantly “in motion”.
-The act of painting is what motivates me, and I could not repeat a modus operandi over a long period.
+My creative process is constantly “in motion.”
+The act of painting motivates me, and I cannot repeat a modus operandi over a long period.
 One could say that my style evolves with my pictorial research and experimentation.

-Do you think one can explain an art piece, be it its creators or the audience?
+Can one explain an art piece, be it its creator or the audience?

 I teach (with great joy) visual arts, and yes, I think it is possible to explain